aptech/docs/docs/plotsetyminorgridpen.rst

     Remarks
     ---------
-    - The X-axis minor grid tick count must be set using :func:`plotSetXMinorTicCount` for the axis to show.
+    - The Y-axis minor grid tick count must be set using :func:`plotSetYMinorTicCount` for the axis to show.
-    - The X-axis minor grid is unsupported for bar, box, and histogram plots at this time.

     .. include:: include/plotattrremark.rst